 Whether on a global level, in the comparison between Bavaria and Meck-Pomm or just for a walk through Neukölln.
 Inequality is everywhere.
 People have very different backgrounds when they go through life.

-SDG 10 therefore focuses on reducing inequalities.
-Together with Draufsicht Bamenda and the support of “Weltwärts Begegnungen”, we want to take a closer look at this goal and, above all, look at what contributes to inequality in our societies and what a world could look like in which opportunities are more evenly distributed.
+SDG 10, therefore, focuses on reducing inequalities.
+Together as Draufsicht Global and the support of “Weltwärts Begegnungen“, we want to take a closer look at this goal and, above all, look at what contributes to inequality in our societies and what a world could look like in which opportunities are more evenly distributed.